 Each course in Persian is designed to prepare you for the next one: Most students should take PERS 1 before PERS 2, and PERS 2 before PERS 3.
 These are called prerequisites.

 If you already speak some Persian, or studied Persian in high school or another college, you may be eligible to skip one or more classes in the sequence.
 This is called clearing a prerequisite.
 You must follow the clearance process so that we can accurately assess your ability – and support your success!

-- One year of high school language is equal to one quarter of De Anza language.
-For example, if you took Persian 1 & 2 in high school, you can continue with Persian 3 at De Anza.
+- One year of high school language instruction is equivalent to one quarter at De Anza.
+For example, if you took Persian 1 in high school, you may be eligible to start with Persian 2 at De Anza.

 - If it's been more than a year since you completed your previous language course, or if you learned Persian outside a traditional classroom, you may be required to take an assessment to determine which class you should take at De Anza.
 (This assessment is not for certification or for satisfying GE requirements.)